-To stabilize PE and PP geomembranes during extrusion and field service, manufacturers routinely incorporate primary (hindered phenol) and secondary (phosphite-based) antioxidants.
-However, recent research shows that these additives degrade under field conditions, forming harmful by-products that migrate and leach from the geomembrane and into the surrounding soil or water.
+To stabilize PE and PP pipes during extrusion and field service, manufacturers routinely incorporate primary (hindered phenol) and secondary (phosphite-based) antioxidants.
+However, recent research shows that these additives degrade under field conditions, forming harmful by-products that migrate and leach from the pipes and into the contained water.

-It is rather self-evident that these Arvin compounds form in geomembranes during the service life because many studies have shown the Oxidative

-Induction Time (OIT) reduces over time which corresponds to the degradation of the antioxidants and stabilizers as they are consumed and converted to these smaller degradation products namely the Arvin substances.
+It is rather self-evident that these Arvin compounds form in plastic pipes during the service life because many studies have shown the Oxidative Induction Time (OIT) reduces over time which corresponds to the degradation of the